brandonricharda/Useful-Scripts-Algos/Clean Links/README.md

 1. Make sure you have Ruby installed on your computer.
 2. Download this entire folder from Github.
 Make sure it is on your Desktop.
-3. Open your computer's Terminal and enter the following:
+3. Open your computer's Terminal and navigate to the Clean Links directory.
+That will usually involve entering the following:

 **Windows:** cd c:\Users\your_username\Desktop\Useful-Scripts-Algos\Clean\ Links/